Bowenfels

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Bowenfels' median taxpayer income is $39,759 and average is $50,119.
-This is lower than the national average.
-Rest of NSW has a median of $52,390 and average of $65,215.
-By September 2025, estimates suggest Bowenfels' median income will be approximately $43,282 and average $54,560, based on Wage Price Index growth of 8.86%.
-The 2021 Census reports that incomes in Bowenfels fall between the 1st and 3rd percentiles nationally.
-The $400 - $799 earnings band captures 30.5% of residents (630 individuals), unlike regional levels where the $1,500 - $2,999 category is predominant at 29.9%.
-Lower income households are prevalent, with 44.3% earning below $800 weekly, indicating affordability pressures.
-Housing affordability pressures are severe, with only 80.9% of income remaining, ranking at the 3rd percentile nationally.
+In AreaSearch's latest postcode level ATO data for financial year 2023, Bowenfels' median income among taxpayers is $39,759.
+The average income in the suburb is $50,119.
+Nationally, this is lower than average.
+In comparison, Rest of NSW has a median income of $52,390 and an average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Bowenfels are approximately $43,282 (median) and $54,560 (average) as of September 2025.
+According to the 2021 Census, incomes in Bowenfels fall between the 1st and 3rd percentiles nationally.
+The $400 - 799 earnings band captures 30.5% of the community, with 630 individuals.
+This differs from regional levels where the $1,500 - 2,999 category predominates at 29.9%.
+Lower income households are prevalent, with 44.3% earning below $800 weekly, indicating affordability pressures for many residents.
+Housing affordability pressures are severe, with only 80.9% of income remaining, ranking at the 3rd percentile.

 Frequently Asked Questions - Income